 Migrate to Germany From India- Useful Insights

-A whopping 1.8 lakh Indians also made applications in 2017 for German visas which indicates the popularity of the country amongst professionals and students here in the country.
-Germany promotes immigration for skilled workers, especially in occupations with shortages while also ensuring fast-tracking of opportunities for permanent residencies and enabling reunification of families.
+How can I move to Germany from India?
+That’s the question many Indians planning to work or study in Germany ask.
+A whopping 1.8 lakh Indians applied for German visas in 2017.
+This indicates the popularity of the country among professionals and students in India.
+Similarly, the number of Indian students in Germany grew by 20.85% over 2019, reaching 25,149 in 2020.
+Germany promotes the immigration of skilled workers, especially in occupations with shortages while also fast-tracking permanent residencies.
 Germany is the biggest issuer of the EU Blue Card in Europe.
-Employment has doubled from India between the years 2013 and 2017 post its introduction as per studies.

 Wondering how to settle in Germany?
 It should not be hard with regard to moving to Germany from India provided you make a note of all the vital requirements.
 Although there are several ways to migrate to the country, each having its own set of needs, there are some similarities that you should still keep in mind.
 For being eligible to shift to Germany, the following aspects should be kept in mind:

 1. Proven financial stability- Every immigration purpose comes with a clearly laid-down financial threshold that applicants have to fulfil although they should prove that irrespective of intent, they can finance their stay in Germany.
 Even when you are working in the country, you should initial funds to cover all expenditures until you receive your salary.

 2. Health Insurance- Immigration is only possible with suitable health insurance coverage of applicants.
 You should ideally consider getting German health insurance.
 Find out more about health insurance for employees, freelancers and expatriates in the country.